willyvaessen/100DaysofCode/README.md

 2266x1488 resolution.
 I'm not sure yet how that translates to websites, but so far it looked good on my iPad.
-- The Firefox developer tools use a 810x1080 resolution for iPadOS emulation.
+- The Firefox developer tools use a resolution of 810x1080 for iPadOS emulation.
 - Chrome developer tools use 768 x 1024 for iPad mini and 720x1180 for iPad Air emulation